bagnine/Pnuemonia-image-classification/README.md

 As we were learning about image classfication, we continuously read that convolutions were king.
 This made sense.
 A sliding filter that could pick out features in in the image via [convolutions](https://en.wikipedia.org/wiki/Convolution#Visual_explanation)l.
 However, we saw Densenet, an almost entriely densley connected network, outperform primarily convolutional neural networks.
 Indeed, in the present study, we found that of the three models we tested, Densenet121 performed the best.
 In light of the performance, we included in Densenet in our stacked classifier.

-### Mobilenet, a light weight multipurpose image recognition archetecture
+### Mobilenet, a light weight multipurpose image recognition architecture
 ![img](./images/mobilenet.png)